mattgirdler/matthewgirdler.github.io/content/blogs/playing-against-the-elements/index.md

 I aimed to find any correlations between match metrics and weather conditions using Pearson correlation.
-This method shows how two variables relate, with values ranging from -1 to 1: +1 means both increase together, -1 means one increases as the other decreases, and 0 means no relationship.
+This method shows how two variables relate, with values ranging from -1 to 1: +1 signifies that both increase together, -1 signifies that one increases as the other decreases, and 0 suggests no linear relationship at all.

 As such, I was looking to see if there was a strong positive or negative correlation between any of the metrics and adverse weather conditions